tristanlatr/WPWatcher/README.md

   - Local log file can be configured and also lists all the findings
   - Define false positives strings for every configured site individually and globally
   - Define WPScan arguments for every configured site individually and globally
+  - Speed up scans using several asynchronous workers
+  - Optionnal follow URL redirection if WPScan fails and propose to ignore main redirect
   - Parse the results differently whether wpscan argument `--format` is `json` or `cli`

 ## Prerequisites